-Great Quality proof reading – spot the mistake above.
+Great Quality proof reading – spot the mistake below.

-This is a screenshot of the about us page of a new website that went live today.
+The image above is a extract of the about us page of a new website that went live today.
 Not one of ours I might add.
 I just happened to come across it.
 The spelling of quality is wrong.
 Ironically.

 This is what you get when you don’t pay enough attention to what you’re doing, or probably do not pay enough money to get your website created by someone who can spell or at least read.